Eunice Gayson: Bond films

 In the first two James Bond films, Dr. No and From Russia with Love, Gayson played James Bond's love interest in London, Sylvia Trench.
 In early scenes, Bond attempts to set up a liaison with her but gets called away on a mission before anything serious can develop.
 This was intended to be a running motif in multiple films, but the character was dropped after the second film.
-The character is responsible for Bond's iconic introductory catchphrase, "Bond, James Bond"; when Trench introduces herself to Bond as "Trench, Sylvia Trench" during a game of chemin de fer in Dr. No, Bond replies in kind, mimicking Trench's own cadence, after she inquires of him "Mister?"
+The character is responsible for Bond's iconic introductory catchphrase, "Bond, James Bond"; when Trench introduces herself to Bond as "Trench, Sylvia Trench" during a game of chemin de fer in Dr. No, Bond replies in kind, mimicking Trench's own cadence, after she inquires of him "Mister..?"

 Gayson had initially been cast in Dr. No as Miss Moneypenny, M's secretary, while the actress who played Moneypenny, Lois Maxwell, had been cast as Sylvia Trench.
 However, Maxwell found the Trench character too immodest, and their roles were switched.

 Gayson is therefore considered the first "Bond girl."

 Personal life

 Gayson married the writer Leigh Vance in 1953, a marriage that was featured on the American daytime television series Bride and Groom.
 They divorced in 1959, and in 1968 she married the film and stage actor Brian Jackson.
 She and Jackson had a daughter before divorcing after ten years of marriage.
-Their daughter Kate would later appear in the casino scene in the 1995 Bond film GoldenEye.
+Their daughter Kate later appeared in the casino scene in the 1995 Bond film GoldenEye.
 Gayson died on 8 June 2018, aged 90.